 Conversion of the Number System in Computer Organization

-• Binary to Decimal Conversion: Multiply each binary digit by 2 raised to the power of its position (starting from 0), and then sum the results.
+- Binary to Decimal Conversion: Multiply each binary digit by 2 to the power of the position number, starting from 0, and then sum up the results.

-• Decimal to Binary Conversion: Repeatedly divide the decimal number by 2, recording the remainder for each step.
+- Decimal to Binary Conversion: Keep on dividing the decimal number by 2 and note down the remainder with each division.

-• Binary to Hexadecimal Conversion: Group binary digits in sets of four (starting from the right) and convert each group to its equivalent hexadecimal digit.
+- Binary to Hexadecimal Conversion: Write binary digits in sets of four (starting from the right) and replace each set with its hexadecimal counterpart.

-• Hexadecimal to Binary Conversion: Replace each hexadecimal digit with its 4-bit binary equivalent.
+- Hexadecimal to Binary Conversion: Replace each hexadecimal digit with its equivalent 4-bit binary representation.

 Importance of Number Systems in Computer Organization